PDF417/pdf417-ios/pdf417-interop-sample/README.md

 ### Example

-    pdf417://scan?type=PDF417,&beep=true&callback=myscheme://myaction
+    pdf417://scan?type=PDF417,UPCA&beep=true&callback=myscheme://myaction

-The above example request reading of only PDF417 barcodes, when the scanner scans a barcode the following URL will be invoked to return the result
+The above example request reading of PDF417 and UPCA barcodes, when the scanner scans a barcode the following URL will be invoked to return the result

-    myscheme://myaction?data=<data>&type=PDF417
+    myscheme://myaction?data=<data>&type=<type>

 The above schema needs to be registered by your application to receive the result data.
+The `<data>` parameter will contain the barcode data while the `<type>` parameter will contain either `PDF417` or `UPCA` depending on which of the two barcodes was scanned.

 ## Reference